Stoeoef/spade/README.md

 ## R-Tree
 This image shows the structure of an r*-tree with some points inserted in a circular pattern.
 Points are shown as blue dots, the tree's directory nodes are displayed as boxes of different colors (depending on their depth in the tree).
 Note that the implementation tries prevent any boxes from overlapping, resulting in faster query performance.
-You can find this example in `/examples/interactivedemo`, run it with `cargo run`.
+You can find this example in `/examples/interactivedemo`, run it with `cargo run rtree`.

 ![An example R-Tree with a few inserted points](/images/rtree_demo.png?raw=true)